juitnow/justus/README.md

 const o2 = object({
   ...o1, // anything part of "o1" will be here as well!
-  baz: boolean, // add "baz" to "o1", forcing it to be a "boolean" ...allowAdditionaProperties(false), // no more additional properties here!
+  baz: boolean, // add "baz" to "o1", forcing it to be a "boolean" ...allowAdditionalProperties(false), // no more additional properties here!
 } as const)
 ```